polyrepopro/polyrepo/readme.md

 ### `polyrepo workspace init`

-Initialize a new polyrepo workspace.
+Initialize a polyrepo workspace configuration.

+> This will overwrite the `.polyrepo.yaml` file at the given path if it exists.

 | Flag       | Default            | Required | Description                                       |
 | ---------- | ------------------ | -------- | ------------------------------------------------- |